Enumerating Polytropes: Polytropes enumeration: algorithms, results and summary

 \subsection{Algorithms and results}

-We have two algorithms for enumerating combinatorial tropical types of full-dimensional polytropes in $\mathbb{TP}^n$.
+We have two algorithms for enumerating combinatorial tropical types of full-dimensional polytropes in $\mathbb{TP}^{n-1}$.
 Recall that we are enumerating cones of $\GFP$ which are \emph{not} on $\partial R_n$, up to symmetry induced by $\mathbb{S}_n$.
 The two algorithms differ only in the first step of computing $\GFP$.
-The first computes $\GFP$ using a Gr\"{o}bner fan computation software such as \textsf{gfan}, while the second computes the refinement of $\mathcal{F}_n$ and $\mathcal{BB}_n$ over $\mathcal{P}_n$.
+The first computes $\GFP$ using a Gr\"{o}bner fan computation software such as \textsf{gfan} \cite{gfan}.
+In the second algorithm, one computes the polyhedral complex $\mathcal{P}_n$ first, then computes the refinement of its cones by $\mathcal{BB}_n$.
 Given $\GFP$, one can then remove all cones in $\partial R_n$.
 We find such cones as follows: for each cone, pick a point $c$ in the interior and compute the minimum cycle in the undirected graph with edge weights $c_{ij}$.
 If the minimum cycle is zero, this point comes from a cone on $\partial R_n$, and thus should be removed.
 A documented implementation of the first algorithm, with examples for $n = 4$ and input files for $n = 4, 5$ and $6$, is available at \url{https://github.com/princengoc/polytropes}.

 For $n = 4$, we found 1026 symmetry classes of cones in $\GFP$, of which 13 are in $\partial R_n$.
 Thus, there are 1013 combinatorial tropical types of polytropes in $\mathbb{TP}^3$.
 Table~\ref{tab:jk.table} classifies the types by the number of vertices of the polytrope.
 This corresponds to the first column of \cite[Table 1]{JoswigK10}.